Amulya-Yadav/U-Net-PyTorch/README.md

 ## Dataset Format

-Expected layout (customize paths in the notebook):
+Expected layout (customize paths in the notebook if needed):

 ```
 DATASET_ROOT/